cargokult/nasreddin/README.md

 # About

-A Don't Break the Chain Calendar.
-It feeds upon user's activity on github.
+A [Don't Break the Chain Calendar](http://lifehacker.com/281626/jerry-seinfelds-productivity-secret).
+It feeds with user's activity on github.
 [Nasreddin](http://cargokult.github.com/nasreddin/) in action.

 ## Stories

-* I want to see the calendar, so that I can check on the progress so far.
+* I want to see the calendar, so that I can check on the progress so far **Done**

 ## Implementation
 * The calendar should be web-based and hosted on github.